Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Overview_of_Blockchains_slides.md

 Notes:
 Even in web2 we start to see the idea of redundancy to prevent accidents from natural disasters, sabotage, hardware failure etc.
 But we do not yet see disintermediation.
-In web 2, the masses because beholden to the service providers who were free to extract value and manipulate the users.
+In web 2, the masses become beholden to the service providers who were free to extract value and manipulate the users.

 In fact redundant systems were widely studied even before web 2.
 Consider a flight computer that has sensors for things like air speed and altitude.
 If one sensor fails we want the plane to keep flying.